This is the ultimate artisan bread. The crust is crunchy and the chewy center is filled with big pools of dark chocolate.

 - Sprinkle the chocolate chunks over the surface of the dough.
 To fold the dough and incorporate the chocolate, moisten your hand and reach underneath the dough.
 Pull about a quarter of the dough up, just until you feel resistance, then fold it over the top of the dough.
 Rotate the bowl and repeat this folding four to five times, or until the chocolate is covered and the dough has tightened into a ball.
 Take the entire ball of dough and invert it in the bowl, so the seams are now face down and the top is smooth.
 Cover the bowl and let rise another 20 minutes, or until the dough has relaxed and flattened out.

 - Repeat the folding two more times, allowing the dough to rest at least 20 minutes in between.
-When the dough is about triple its original volume, about 2 ½ to 3 hours after initial mixing, it’s ready to be shaped and proofed.
+After the third fold, let the dough rise until triple its original volume, about 2 ½ to 3 hours after initial mixing.
+Now it’s ready to be shaped and proofed.

 - Put a rack in the middle of the oven, place your 4-quart Dutch oven on the rack with its lid on, then preheat the oven to 475°F (the Dutch oven needs at least 45 minutes to fully heat up).